Coherent coupling and non-destructive measurement of trapped-ion mechanical oscillators

-Experimental characterization of the coupling between two axial modes, the ``Alternating'' ($\sim$3.66\,MHz, subscript $A$) and Stretch ($\sim$3.38\,MHz, subscript $S$) modes, in a symmetric mixed-species crystal ordered $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$-$^{9}$Be$^{+}$ (BMB) as shown in Fig.~\ref{fig:fig2}.
-The participations of ions in the modes are represented by black arrows in Fig.~\ref{fig:fig1}\textbf{b}.
+We demonstrate the essential features of the coupling on the ``Alternating'' ($\sim$3.66\,MHz, subscript $A$) and ``Stretch" ($\sim$3.38\,MHz, subscript $S$) axial modes of a $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$-$^{9}$Be$^{+}$ mixed-species crystal.
+The participations of ions in each mode are represented by black arrows in the lowest panel of Fig.~\ref{fig:fig1}\textbf{b}.
 The Mg$^{+}$ ion does not contribute to $g_0$ because it has no participation in the Stretch mode.
-In Fig.~\ref{fig:fig1}\textbf{c}, a cubic oscillating potential $U({z,t}) = A(t) U_{0} \cos(\omega t+\phi)z^{3}$ with origin at the ion crystal center (green line) yields differential (ideally opposite) $\alpha_n$ at the two Be$^{+}$ ions' positions and non-zero $g_0$.
-In a coupling pulse with a non-zero duration (Fig.~\ref{fig:fig1}\textbf{d}), $A(t)$ ramps up from zero to one in $\tau_{r}$\,=\,20\,$\mu$s, then stays constant for $\tau_{c}$ and ramps back to zero in $\tau_{r}$.
-Its pulse area is equal to that of a square pulse of amplitude one and duration $\tau$\,=\,$\tau_{r}+\tau_{c}$.
+A cubic oscillating potential $U_\mathrm{mod}({z,t}) = A(t) U_m(z) \cos(\omega t+\phi)\propto z^{3}$ yields opposite $\alpha_n$ for the two Be$^{+}$ ions, so that the $g_n$ add constructively.